samir755/technical_test_infra/README.md

 ## Goal

-With Vagrant, create a Ubuntu Server 20.04 LTS (Focal Fissa) in a local virtual machine.
+With Vagrant, create an Ubuntu Server 20.04 LTS (Focal Fissa) in a local virtual machine.

 This VM have to run a Web environment for a PHP Symfony application available in [this repository](https://github.com/samir755/demo).